artinfaghanzadeh/Prime_recognition/README.md

 ## 3 - How users can get started with the project?

-* - download the Main python file (Prime_Recognition) , run it & enjoy.*
+*1 - Download the Main python file (Prime_Recognition).*
+*2 - Create structure by "Structure flowchart" file or use the preprited python file that named "Structure"*

 ###  pay attention:
-*This project is function , so you can import it & use it.*
+* - This project is function , so you can import it & use it.*
+* - You have to know the structure of running this function when you wanna use it. other way it might have some error.*

 ## 4 - Where users can get help with your project?